zekro-archive/slms/README.md

 # Introduction

-SLMS is a server component where you can create and manage shortlinks which redirekt to the set root urls.
-You can create shortlinks with defined names or random strings.
-There is a small analytics component counting accesses on your shortlinks and when the last access was taken.
-All data is saved in a MySql-Database and can be accessed over a web interface.
+SLMS is a simple server solution which provides managable short links for your domain.
+You can create, edit and delete short links in a simple web interface which will relocate the user of these links to the defined root link location.
+Each *(uncached)* access will be recorded *(anonymously)* to provide simple access analytics.

 ---